Category: Arkansas

 This field was the main battlefield at Pea Ridge.
 There are some traces of the trenches the soldiers dug.
 If you look very closely, you can see a cannon here and there.
 And if you listen hard enough…you might be able to hear the echoes of the gun shots, the shouts of the men, and the canons going off.

 The boys learned some valuable history and earned another Junior Ranger badge at Pea Ridge National Military Park.
-It’ll be our last battlefield for a while since we’re heading west for the next year.
+It’ll be our last Civil War battlefield for a while since we’re heading west for the next year.

 There weren’t as many pretties at Pea Ridge, but I do love this one.